louxiu/strongswan-thread-pool/README.md

 The cancel of job is well supported.
 There are child jobs
 The scheduler is a callback job
+The number of threads can be adjusted dynamically Human readable thread ID

 Other:
 1. Implementation of the rwlock_t interface uses mutex_t and condvar_t primitives
 2. leak detect module
 3. simple lex parser interface
+4. a mutex profiler
+5. backtrace module